Working group

 Short description

-A Microscopy Unit was established at the Heidelberg Partner Site for research groups from the research field “Hepatitis” and other research fields including “Emerging Infections” in particular.
-The Microscopy Unit enables research groups to conduct their analyses and investigate live cells and tissues infected with hepatitis viruses and other pathogenic viruses at the required biosafety levels 2 and 3.
-Using the imaging methods provided for at this unit, researchers have been able to decode the mechanisms of action of different antiviral substances and have also been able to characterise the various interactions between viruses and host cells.
+A microscopy unit was established at the Heidelberg Partner Site for research groups from the research field “Hepatitis” and other research fields including “Emerging Infections”, “Malaria and Neglected Tropical Diseases” and “HIV” in particular.
+The working group microscopy of hepatitis viruses enables research groups to conduct their analyses and investigate live cells and tissues infected with hepatitis viruses and other pathogens at the required biosafety levels 2 and 3.
+Using the imaging methods provided for at this working group, researchers have been able to decode the mechanisms of action of different antiviral substances and have also been able to characterise the various interactions between viruses and host cells.

 In addition, electron and correlative microscopy methods are available for use in joint projects.
 Furthermore, training in light and electron microscopy is provided.